jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 You can now browse [https://vps.netdata.itrocks.com](https://vps.netdata.itrocks.com) (once your domain have been set up to point to the server IP, obviously).

-Accept the security exception regarding the self-signed certificate, specify your username (in our case `netdata`) and the password you typed at the previous step and... voilà.
+Accept the security exception regarding the self-signed certificate, specify your username (in our case **Netdata**) and the password you typed at the previous step and... voilà.

 Metrics everywhere!

-!!! note "I leave it to you to use `certbot` to get a valid certificate instead :wink:"
+!!! note "I leave it to you to use Certbot to get a valid certificate instead :wink:"

 ### GitHub Actions

 GitHub Actions are an amazing tool you should put your hands on ASAP if you didn't yet!

-Since our client is used to **VSCode** and not comfortable with **CLI**, lets set up a **GitHub Action** that will be integrated directly in its favourite code editor in no time with a [plugin like `GitHub Actions`](https://marketplace.visualstudio.com/items?itemName=cschleiden.vscode-github-actions){ target="_blank" }
+Since our client is used to **VSCode** and not comfortable with **CLI**, lets set up a **GitHub Action** that will be integrated directly in its favorite code editor in no time with a [plugin like `GitHub Actions`](https://marketplace.visualstudio.com/items?itemName=cschleiden.vscode-github-actions){ target="_blank" }

 To allow him to deploy directly from the main GitHub repository in tab `Actions`, you must start by creating three secrets into `Settings` -> `Secrets`.